Network Integration Overview

 Network integrations should define how enforcement is applied across the network's transaction paths and traffic management layers.

-Some rollups include L1-originated transaction paths, deposits, or delayed inboxes alongside ordinary sequencer-selected transactions.
+Some networks include transaction paths beyond ordinary user RPC flow.
+Examples include bridge-originated actions, delayed queues, scheduled system transactions, or forced-inclusion-style paths.
 The integration policy should specify how assertion validation fits into each path.

 Before production rollout, define:

-* Where assertion validation runs for those transactions
+* Where assertion validation runs for each source

-* How validation results are routed into sequencing or block-building policy
+* How validation results are routed into sequencing, block-building, or preflight policy

-* Which application-layer response options protocols can use during the validation window
+* Which application-layer response options protocols can use when the integration provides a response window

-* What incident metadata is sent to affected protocols
+* What invalidation metadata is sent to affected protocols

 ### Ingress traffic management